chazzconi25/IC322-Portfolio/week03/learning_goals03.md

       |  ↓8
       Host
 ```

-The diagram above shows an example of how local, authoritative, TLD, and root servers can be used to translate a domain name into an IP address.<br>
+The diagram above shows an example of how local, authoritative, TLD, and root servers can be used to translate a domain name into an IP address.

-**(1)** Hosts request domain information from their local DNS server. **(2)** The local DNS server then requests an IP from the TLD server. **(3)** The TLD then requests from the root. **(4-5)** The host's request is then resolved here at the top of the diagram to an authorative DNS and IP information is passed down to an authoritative server. **(7-8)** The information is then resolved and passed back to the local server and then the host.
+**(1)** Hosts request domain information from their local DNS server. **(2)** The local DNS server then requests an IP from the TLD server. **(3)** The TLD then requests from the root. **(4-5)** The host's request is then resolved here at the top of the diagram to an authoritative DNS and IP information is passed down to an authoritative server. **(7-8)** The information is then resolved and passed back to the local server and then the host.

-### I can explain the role of each of the following DNS record types: A, AAAA, CNAME, MX, NS.
+### I can explain the role of each of the following DNS record types: A, AAAA, CNAME, MX, NS

 A resource record is a list known as a four-tuple that contains fields for name, value, type, and TTL.
 For each of the following classes the values are named the same thing but have different meanings depending on the type.
 In the table below each record is listed at the top with a coinciding part of the four tuple listed on the left.
 The final row describes the role of the record type.

 |  Type |   A   |  NS | CNAME |   MX  |   AAAA*  |